sarahtanja/lab-book/_posts/2023-04-27-extr1-dna-rna-extraction.md

 Finely ground powder melts fast and the cold from the LN2 means that all the moisture in the lab is condensing on the sample.
 As soon as it is removed from the mortar by the scoopula it begins to melt, condense water vapor, and turn into a sticky booger!
 It doesn't slide nice and dry down the paper funnel.
 We had to tamp it vigorously to get it into the bead bashing tube.
 We will probably modify protocol next time to first chill the scoopulas on dry-ice, and use a small metal funnel chilled on dry-ice, to keep the powder cold during the transfer from the mortar to inside the bead bashing tube.
 {: .notice--warning}

-- [x] Once sample powder is in the bead bashing tube,  quickly added `750uL` of `DNA/RNA Sheild` to the bead bashing tube & inverted to mix
+- [x] Once sample powder is in the bead bashing tube,  quickly added `750uL` of `DNA/RNA Sheild` to the bead bashing tube & vortexed to mix down

+  In hindsight this was too much volume for the bead bashing tube!
+After bead beating tube was very very bubbly!
+And so full, that liquid was leaking out Will use `500uL` in fture extractions
+  {: .notice--warning}